TheNoobCoder-8513/Connect/README.md

 ## Connect

-Connect is a GUI phonebook app, made for linux Opearting systems, which can be used to store details about your contacts seamlessly.
+Connect is a GUI phonebook app, made for linux operating system, which can be used to store details about your contacts seamlessly.

 The project is still at beginning stage.
 It is a part of my learning journey of popular UI library for C GUI development, GTK.